Greg Wells: Awards

-Wells received the Pensado Giant Award at the 2017 Pensado Awards for achievements in the field of record-making.
-He has been nominated for a Grammy six times, won a Grammy in 2019 for his production and mixing on The Greatest Showman film and soundtrack album, and in 2023 won a 2nd Grammy for Michael Buble's album Higher.
-In June 2015, Wells was awarded an honorary degree from his alma mater Humber College, a music school in Toronto.
+Wells has been nominated for a Grammy seven times and won twice, in 2019 for his production and mixing on The Greatest Showman film and soundtrack album, and in 2023 winning a 2nd Grammy for Michael Buble's album Higher.
+He received the Pensado Giant Award at the 2017 Pensado Awards for achievements in the field of record-making.
+He In June 2015, Wells was awarded an honorary degree from his alma mater Humber College, a music school in Toronto.
 Wells was nominated as producer of the year in 2000 and 2019 at the Canadian Juno Awards.